voxmedia/quiz-generator/README.md

 ## How does the tool work?

 The quiz tool is powered by (you guessed it!)
 Google Spreadsheets.
 Editors use a Google Spreadsheet Template to input the content of the quiz.
-For each question, there is the question, four choices, correct answer, incorrect message, correct message and a hint.
-Once the editor is done, they will publish the spreadsheet to the web, and grab the public URL.
+For each question, they enter the question text, four choices, an optional question description, the correct answer, incorrect message, correct message and a hint.
+Once the editor is done, they publish the spreadsheet to the web and grab its public URL.

-The editor then feeds the spreadsheet url into our authoring tool, which uses tabletop.js to collect the spreadsheet data.
-In order to make the tool more reliable, the authoring tool uses tabletop.js to collect the spreadsheet data into a json object, which is then attached to the embed code.
-This means that the quiz code will need to be regenerated every time a change is made, but the quiz will be more stable since it does not hit Google Spreadsheet every time it loads.
+The editor then feeds the spreadsheet URL into our authoring tool, which uses Tabletop.js to collect the spreadsheet data.
+In order to make the tool more reliable, the authoring tool uses Tabletop.js to collect the spreadsheet data into a JSON object, which is then attached to the embed code.
+This means that the quiz embed code will need to be regenerated every time a change is made in the spreadsheet, but the quiz will be more stable since it does not rely on accessing Google Spreadsheets every time it loads.

-In the authoring tool, the editor can pick a vertical within Vox.
+Next, the editor picks from one of Vox Media’s verticals (the tool currently supports Vox.com, SB Nation, The Verge, Polygon, Eater and Racked).
 A vertical-specific stylesheet URL is then generated, e.g. quiz-vox.css.
-That together with the quiz data is parsed together with a script tag with the quiz.js library.
-All of these files are hosted on s3 right now.
-Now editors can copy-and-paste the embed code in the CMS and Voilà!
+The stylesheet, together with the quiz data, is parsed together with a script tag using the quiz.js library.
+All of these files are currently hosted on Amazon S3.
+Now, editors can copy and paste the embed code into the CMS and voilà -- an interactive quiz without touching any code!